Documentation is IMPORTANT!

 CHYS 2251

-Practicum I: Early Childhood Setting 0.5 unit
+Practicum: Early Childhood 1 – 0.5 unit

 Prerequisite(s): CHYS 1140, CHYS 2208 or 2209 (either may be taken concurrently with CHYS 2251) and admission to the Bachelor of Arts (Child and Youth Study)

-Field experiences in early childhood settings in conjunction with seminars which examine these experiences in relation to theories and methods of working with young children.
+Field experience in early childhood settings in conjunction with seminars which examine these experiences in relation to theories and methods of working with young children.
 The specific days for practica are outlined in the CYS Program Requirements/Practicum section of the University calendar.
 Note: Students may not enrol in any other daytime courses on the days they are registered for practicum.

 CHYS 3351

-Practicum II 0.5 unit
+Practicum Inclusive Focus – 0.5 unit

-Prerequisite(s): completion of 10.0 units of university credit including CHYS 2201, 2208, 2209 (2209 may be taken concurrently with CHYS 3351), one of CHYS 2251/3352/4451 and admission to the Bachelor of Arts (Child and Youth Study)
+Prerequisite(s): completion of 10.0 units of university credit including CHYS 2201, 2208, 2209 (2209 may be taken concurrently with CHYS 3351), one of CHYS 2251/3352/3353/4451 and admission to the Bachelor of Arts (Child and Youth Study)

 Field experience in settings for children and youth with diverse needs in conjunction with seminars which relate the experiences to theories and methods of working with children and youth with diverse needs.
 The specific days for practica are outlined in the CYS Program Requirements/Practicum section of the University calendar.
 Note: Students may not enrol in any other daytime courses on the days they are registered for practicum.
 Students who have received credit for CHYS 2252 may not take this course for credit.